pepstock-org/Charba/readme.md

   * create `CallbackFunctionContext` native object to map this of javascript in order to invoke CHART.JS functions.
   * add to `Default` class the `invokeLegendOnClick`, `invokeLegendOnHover` and `invokeLegendOnLeave` methods which enable the invocation of event's callbacks provided out of the box by CHART.JS.
 These methods can be helpful implementing a custom event handler on legend to delegate CHART.JS to manage the event.
   * add to `Default` class the `invokeChartOnClick` and `invokeChartOnHover` methods which enable the invocation of event's callbacks provided out of the box by CHART.JS.
 These methods can be helpful implementing a custom event handler on chart to delegate CHART.JS to manage the event.
-  * change `LegendLabelsCallback` interface in order to return a list of `LegendLabelItem` instead of an array.
-  * change `LegendLabelsCallback` interface adding a parameter with a list of `LegendLabelItem`, as default ones provided by CHART.JS.
   * add to `Default` class the `generateLabels` methods which enable the invocation of the callback provided out of the box by CHART.JS.
   * add to `Charts` object a map to manage `Chart` native objects and methods to retrive it by chart or its id.
   * add by default to all charts, an internal plugin to track `Chart` native object instances into `Charts`.